-We classify warrants to purchase shares of our Series A-1 preferred stock and Series B preferred stock as a liability on our consolidated balance sheets as these warrants are free-standing financial instruments that may require us to transfer assets upon exercise.
-The warrants were initially recorded at fair value on the date of grant, and they are subsequently remeasured to fair value at each balance sheet date.
-Changes in fair value of the warrants are recognized as a component of other income (expense) in our consolidated statements of operations and comprehensive loss.
-We will continue to adjust the liability for changes in fair value until the warrants are exercised, expire or qualify for equity classification.
-Upon the closing of this offering, the preferred stock warrants will become exercisable for common stock instead of preferred stock and the fair value of the warrant liability at that time will be reclassified to additional paid-in capital.
+Prior to the IPO, we classified warrants to purchase shares of our Series A-1 preferred stock and Series B preferred stock as a liability on our consolidated balance sheets as these warrants are free-standing financial instruments that may have required us to transfer assets upon exercise.
+The warrants were initially recorded at fair value on the date of grant, and they were subsequently remeasured to fair value at each balance sheet date.
+Changes in fair value of the warrants were recognized as a component of other income (expense) in our consolidated statements of operations and comprehensive loss.

-We utilize the Black-Scholes option-pricing model, which incorporates assumptions and estimates to value the preferred stock warrants.
-We assess these assumptions and estimates on a quarterly basis as additional information impacting the assumptions is obtained.
-Similar to the fair value measurement of our common stock, estimates and assumptions impacting the fair value measurement of our preferred stock warrants include the fair value per share of the underlying Series A-1 preferred stock and Series B preferred stock, the remaining contractual term of the warrants, the expected volatility of the price of the underlying preferred stock, the risk-free interest rate and the expected dividend yield.
-The most significant assumption in the Black-Scholes option-pricing model impacting the fair value of the preferred stock warrants is the fair value of our preferred stock as of each remeasurement date.
-We determine the fair value per share of the underlying preferred stock by taking into consideration our most recent sales of our preferred stock as well as additional factors that we deem relevant (including the various factors analyzed to determine the fair value of our common stock described in the subsection titled "-Determination of Fair Value of Common Stock" above).
-As of December 31, 2019 and March 31, 2020, the fair value of the Series A-1 preferred stock was \$10.36 and \$10.20, respectively, per share.
-As of December 31, 2019 and March 31, 2020, the fair value of the Series B preferred stock was \$10.57 and \$10.42 per share, respectively.
+We utilized the Black-Scholes option-pricing model, which incorporates assumptions and estimates to value the preferred stock warrants.
+We assessed these assumptions and estimates on a quarterly basis as additional information impacting the assumptions is obtained.
+Similar to the fair value measurement of our common stock prior to IPO, estimates and assumptions impacting the fair value measurement of our preferred stock warrants included the fair value per share of the underlying Series A-1 preferred stock and Series B preferred stock, the remaining contractual term of the warrants, the expected volatility of the price of the underlying preferred stock, the risk-free interest rate and the expected dividend yield.
+The most significant assumption in the Black-Scholes option-pricing model impacting the fair value of the preferred stock warrants was the fair value of our preferred stock as of each remeasurement date.
+We determined the fair value per share of the underlying preferred stock by taking into consideration our most recent sales of our preferred stock as well as additional factors that we deemed relevant (including the various factors analyzed to determine the fair value of our common stock described in the subsection titled "-Determination of Fair Value of Common Stock" above).